isomerpages/moe-marisstellahigh/_our-next-chapter/Key Information (2027).md

 two classes, or 60 students, from 2027.
 The Primary 1 registration process remains the same as in previous years, and no quota will be set for either gender.
-Please refer to the MOE website to understand the Primary 1 registration process at <a href="https://www.moe.gov.sg/primary/p1-registration" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/primary/p1-registration</a>.
+Please refer to the MOE website to understand the Primary 1 registration process at&nbsp;<a href="https://www.moe.gov.sg/primary/p1-registration" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/primary/p1-registration</a>.
 There are currently no plans for the secondary section to become co-educational.</p>
 <p></p>
 <p><strong>Q2&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Can I transfer my older daughter to MSHS (Primary) if my younger daughter gets P1 admission in 2027?</strong>